Approved by vote of the CMB Faculty June 3, 2024

 Students are required to pass a comprehensive preliminary examination for admission to candidacy for the PhD.
 This examination consists of preparation of a written research proposal and an oral exam which covers the candidate’s entire program of study.
 This document provides guidelines to be used by the student and the student’s graduate committee during preparation for, and administration of, the examination.

 Final M.S.
-Examination – The final examination will be oral and is conducted by the student’s Graduate Advisory Committee that is chaired by his/her advisor.
+Examination – The final examination will be oral and is conducted by the student’s Graduate Advisory Committee that is chaired by their advisor.
 The examination for Plan “A” is primarily a defense of the student’s thesis.
 The examination for Plan “B” is based upon the completed course work and the topic selected for the final report due under Plan “B”.
 A copy of the thesis/report must be circulated to the student’s Graduate Committee at least two weeks before the final examination.
 All CMB faculty and students are invited to attend.
 The graduate student has the responsibility to check with each committee member in order to schedule a suitable time and place for the oral examination, and to inform the CMB Administrative Assistant so that the CMB faculty can be notified at least two weeks in advance of the examination.

 Preliminary Examination for Ph.D.
 Degree – Students are required to pass a comprehensive preliminary examination for admission to candidacy for the PhD.
 This examination consists of preparation of a written research proposal and an oral exam which covers the candidate’s entire program of study.
 This document provides guidelines to be used by the student and the student’s graduate committee during preparation for, and administration of, the examination.